-The rehearsal is only for 1.5 hours so minimal helpers will be required.
+The rehearsals are only for one hour so minimal helpers will be required.
 We suggest one helper per 25 children and extra helpers for children with special needs.
 A minimum of two staff including the Music Teacher is required.

 All helpers will receive a lanyard and no unauthorised people will be able to enter the venue.